Foods That Promote Hair Growth

 Research shows that a lack of vitamin D3 has been linked to hair loss.

 Greek yogurts are known to contain iodine and selenium which are both needed for efficient hair growth in the body.
-These minerals are also important for effective functioning of the thyroid gland and lack of these minerals can result in loss of hair.
+These minerals are also important for the effective functioning of the thyroid gland and lack of these minerals can result in loss of hair.

 Taking of yogurt after your morning workout or breakfast helps provide you with these minerals adequately.
 Consuming a cup of plain low-fat Greek yogurt provides half your daily iodine and 34% of your daily vitamins selenium.